DavidEggenberger/CrispyCollab/README.md

 ## Architecture

-Please visit the <a href="https://github.com/DavidEggenberger/ModularMonolith.SaaS.Template">ModularMonolith.SaaS.Template</a> repo for more information.
+Because this repo builts upon the <a href="https://github.com/DavidEggenberger/ModularMonolith.SaaS.Template">ModularMonolith.SaaS.Template</a> repo please visit it for information about the architecture.

-## Using and Running CrispyCollab
+## Running and Using CrispyCollab
 ### TailwindCSS
 If you want to start building with the template and adding your own tailwind classes you must run the following commands from the Source directory:
 ```